ukgovdatascience/community-playbook/mobilisation/membership.md

 As you register please suffix your username with your department (e.g. username_dft).

 Do not use slack to share data that might be considered 'OFFICIAL' or higher.
 Please abide by [Social Media guidance fo civil servants](https://www.gov.uk/government/publications/social-media-guidance-for-civil-servants/social-media-guidance-for-civil-servants) when using slack.

+### Knowledge hub net

+The Government Data Science Festival Knowledge Hub includes presentations from meetups and the annual conference.
+You’ll need a public sector email address to join.

+Features include a library, wiki and events page.

 #### How to use slack